hlbao/classification_in_CSS/binary ideology classification/README.md

 2. load_data for model use
 3. feature extraction
 4. different representations (vector representations of text, e.g., tf-idf and word2vec) for training/testing data, and the split of training, testing, and validation sets
-5. running different binary classification models (e.g., Naive Beyas and Logistic Regression) with different evaluation matrices (AUC, confusion_matrix, etc.)
+5. running different binary classification models (e.g., Naive Beyas and Logistic Regression) with varying evaluation matrices (AUC, confusion_matrix, etc.)

 This is the basis for classification and is widely used in computational social science, e.g., semantic analysis.
 I also perform advanced classification techniques (e.g., multi-class classification or classification with unbalanced/insufficient data).
 Please check out other folders.